San7o/santOS/README.md

 ## Roadmap

-The OSdev wiki suggests to implement the following first:
 - [x] setup and build system
 - [x] printk
+- [x] access multiboot info
+- [x] testing infrastructure
-- [ ] output to a serial port for debugging purposes having a working interrupt/exception handling system that can dump the contents of the registers
+- [ ] output to a serial port for debugging purposes
+- [ ] having a working interrupt/exception handling system that can dump
+      the contents of the registers
 - [ ] plan the memory map
 - [ ] malloc and free